Mocky: Musical work

-His music is notable for its sense of humour, and for combining elements of hip-hop and experimental sounds into memorable tunes.
-Mocky's song "Sweet Music" from his first album quickly became an underground hit, especially in Europe.

-He was also a member of the groups Puppetmastaz, The Shit, Son, The D.O.M, the Freeway Band, and The Roustabouts.

-In December 2008, Mocky announced the 2009 release of his new and mostly instrumental album Saskamodie on the Crammed Discs label.
+In December 2008, Mocky announced the 2009 release of his mostly instrumental album Saskamodie on the Crammed Discs label.
 The album was released to wide critical acclaim, Pitchfork Media calling it an "exceptional musical album".

-In 2012, Mocky publicly announced his move from his longtime home, Berlin, to Los Angeles.
-In late 2012 he premiered his new song "Little Bird" via The Fader and a video for the new song "Make You Rich" via Vogue.
+In 2012, Mocky announced his move from his longtime home, Berlin, to Los Angeles.
+In late 2012 he premiered his song "Little Bird" via The Fader and a video for the new song "Make You Rich" via Vogue.